Occupational Health, Safety and Environmental Management (Learning at Work) MSc

 These projects won't involve activities you do in your day-to-day job as they need to involve new learning for you.
 You'll do most of the work for these projects in your normal working hours.

-You'll study 3 core units which cover the essential learning required by today’s health, safety and environmental professionals, and selected optional units:
+You'll study 3 core modules which cover the essential learning required by today’s health, safety and environmental professionals, and selected optional modules:

-- Other optional taught units include: Construction Safety, Ergonomics and Professional Development.
+- Other optional taught modules include: Construction Safety and Professional Development.

 Changes to course content

 We use the best and most current research and professional practice alongside feedback from our students to make sure course content is relevant to your future career or further studies.

 Therefore, some course content may change over time to reflect changes in the discipline or industry and some optional modules may not run every year.
 If a module doesn't run, we'll let you know as soon as possible and help you choose an alternative module.